mesosphere/mesos-dns/docs/docs/faq.md

 #### Slaves cannot connect to Mesos-DNS

-Makes sure that port `53` is not blocked by a firewall rule on your cluster.
+Make sure that port `53` is not blocked by a firewall rule on your cluster.
 For example, [Google Cloud Platform](https://cloud.google.com/) blocks port `53` by default.

+Check the `/etc/resolv.conf` file.
+If multiple nameservers are listed and Mesos-DNS is not the first one, the slave will first connect to the other name servers.
+If `options rotate` is used and one of the listed nameservers is not Mesos-DNS, then you will get intermittent failures.

 ---